Concept Art and Visual Style Development Services

 Step 1: Brief

-Before the artist opens Photoshop or Procreate—they need a design brief.
-Minimum:
+Before the artist opens Photoshop or Procreate, there must be a design brief.
+Minimum set:

-• Character role in game (protagonist, antagonist, NPC, enemy-type)
+• Character role in the game (protagonist, antagonist, NPC, enemy type)

-• Functional requirements—if character must be readable from 10 meters on mobile, that's a silhouette requirement
+• Functional requirements — if the character must be readable from 10 meters on a phone screen, that's a silhouette requirement

-• Technical constraints—polygon budget, material count, LOD presence
+• Technical constraints — polygon budget, number of materials, LOD presence

 Step 2: Silhouettes

-Selected direction gets color scheme.
-Usually 2–3 color variations of same character—useful for both client choice and future character variants (alternate skins).
+The chosen variant gets a color scheme.
+2–3 color variations are made — useful for client selection and future character skins.

 • Turnaround — front, side, back views with proportion grid

-• Material Sheet — material zone breakdown: skin, metal, cloth, magical effect
+• Material sheet — breakdown by zones: skin, metal, fabric, magical effect

-These documents pass to 3D artist as technical specifications, not inspiration.
+These documents are handed over to the 3D artist as technical specifications, not as "inspiration."

-Game UI is separate design discipline.
-Game UI must be readable in motion, various scene lighting, different screen sizes.
-We make UI concepts in Figma with explicit states for each element: normal, hover, pressed, disabled, active.
+UI in games is a separate discipline.
+Game interface must be readable in motion, under different scene lighting, and at different resolutions.
+We create UI concepts in Figma with explicit states: normal, hover, pressed, disabled, active.

 Tools